Why Choose USF

 need to submit their official TOEFL, IELTS, or PTE score and a completed Certification of Finance form with supplemental bank statements.
 (See

 for more information.)
 Applications without a Certification of Finance will not be considered for admission.

 Tests and GPA Requirements

-A minimum TOEFL score of 90 (iBT) or 575 (print-based) is required for consideration.
+A minimum TOEFL score of 90 (iBT) is required for consideration.
 The minimum acceptable IELTS score is 6.5.
 After review of an application, coursework in USF's Intensive English Program may be recommended or required.
 The USF school code for the GRE and the TOEFL is 4850.
 Chemistry applicants should hold a GPA (grade point average) of 2.7 or higher (on a scale of 4.0 as the highest score) in upper-division undergraduate coursework and a 3.0 GPA in upper-division coursework in the field of chemistry.

 Start your application online and complete all required sections, including uploading required unofficial documents.
 All application items (for example, resume, official transcripts, English language test scores, and recommender information) must be uploaded before you submit your application.
 Once you submit, your application will be incomplete until your recommenders submit their online letter of recommendation.
 Check your online application frequently to monitor the status of your application.